Monique Roosmale Nepveu: Early life

 Born Monique Louis-Dreyfus, she was one of three children born to Jean and Jeanne Madeline (née Depierre) Louis-Dreyfus.
 Her brother is Robert Louis-Dreyfus and her sister is Marie-Jeanne Meyer.
 Her father was Jewish and her mother Roman Catholic.
 She is the great granddaughter of Léopold Louis-Dreyfus, founder of the Louis-Dreyfus Group, which had begun buying and selling wheat in the Alsace region a century earlier, and rapidly diversified into shipping, oil and other commodities.
 Her grandfather was Louis Louis-Dreyfus who served in the French Parliament during the French Third Republic.
 After the death of her brother Robert, his widow and second wife Margarita Louis-Dreyfus (born Rita Bogdanova), inherited 60% of the Louis Dreyfus Group (later increased to 65% in 2012).
 Monique owns 12.5% of the Louis Dreyfus Group making her a billionaire.

 Personal life

 She was married to Louis Jan "Jack" Roosmale Nepveu (August 8, 1928 – April 9, 2013).
-Her husband, a Dutch commoner born in Pretoria, South Africa was previously engaged to Princess Marie Louise of Bulgaria but the wedding did not take place.
+Her husband, a Dutch commoner born in Pretoria, South Africa, was previously engaged to Princess Marie Louise of Bulgaria.
 They have two children.

-Actress Julia Louis-Dreyfus is her cousin.